serengetijade/Cyber_Security/README.md

 ### Kali Linux

-Kali Linux is an OS dedicated to ethical hacking and fiddling with networking utilities.
+Kali Linux is an OS dedicated to ethical hacking.
 It has a collection of security and forensics tools.
 It was deployed within Virtual Box to text for malware.
 Version: Linux 6.1.0-kali5-amd64.

 ### Docker